Precautions & Appointments due to COVID-19

 How Doxy Works

-The day of your telehealth appointment, the medical assistant will call you about 30 minutes or so before to verify you are using a smartphone and ask some details about your condition.
+The day of your telehealth appointment, the medical assistant will call you about 10 minutes before the appointment time to verify you are using a smartphone and ask some details about your condition.
 They will then send you a text message with a link to join the provider's waiting room.
+If delays occur, we will call with updates about your wait time.

 No need to download software or create an account.
 Just use a browser on a smartphone or computer with a camera and microphone.
 Once you are checked in, the care provider will start the video call and you will speak face-to-face.